geshijoker/easycv/README.md

 # Features that are in development
 - The Google Chrome extension user interface
 - The REST API to call the backend "easycv" python script
+- A few web scraper scripts for popular job searching websites
 - Add an agent ask the user follow-up questions and use Google search tool